Our Laundry Tips

-- Before washing, empty pockets, close zippers - as they damage other items in the load of laundry when open - lace buttons and ribbons, pockets inside out, raise collars, and sew anything torn.
+- Before washing, empty pockets, close zippers (they damage other items in the load of laundry when open), lace buttons and ribbons, pockets inside out, raise collars, and sew anything torn.

 - Use cold water to wash your delicates.
-Hot water may discolour or damage your fabrics.
+Hot water may discolor or damage your fabrics.